Just one of the notebooks, aka what I did in classes :)

 plt.title('SSTA over Nino3 and Nino3.4')

 Nino 3 Region, which sits between 5°S and 5°N latitude and 210° to 270° longitude, is in the central and eastern equatorial Pacific.
-It’s a hotspot for dramatic temperature changes linked to ENSO.
-When El Niño kicks in, this area sees intense warming, and during La Niña, it cools significantly.
-That’s because it’s right in the thick of large-scale ocean-atmosphere interactions that drive ENSO’s strongest effects.
+Temperature changes linked to ENSO show up strongly here: intense warming when El Niño kicks in, significant cooling during La Niña.
+It’s right in the thick of the large-scale ocean-atmosphere interactions that drive ENSO’s strongest effects.

 The big reason Nino 3 experiences more extreme fluctuations than Nino 3.4 is because Nino 3 sits in a region where ENSO-related heat exchanges between the ocean and atmosphere are stronger, creating higher temperature anomalies.
-Meanwhile, Nino 3.4, positioned closer to the eastern Pacific, has a shallower thermocline—meaning warm surface waters don’t mix as deeply with the colder layers below.
+Nino 3.4, positioned closer to the eastern Pacific, has a shallower thermocline, meaning warm surface waters don’t mix as deeply with the colder layers below.

 Plotting average SST over the oceans